sastrand/xlrd_pkg_lab/README.md

 ## 'xlrd' Package Lab

-This lab provides practice working with library code in Python:
+This lab provides some practice working with library code in Python:
 * creating a virtual environment (a package-level namespace you can manage seperately from your global set of packages)
 * using the packages `xlrd` for reading and writing Microsoft Excel spreadsheets and `statistics` to describe the data you read.